aabbtree77/esp32-vpn/README.md

 - [esp32-30pin] (the 30-pin variant of DOIT DEVIT V1 ESP32-WROOM-32, not 36).

-- The DHT22 sensor whose data pin is connected to GPIO14.
+- DHT22 is connected to GPIO14.

 - LED is connected to GPIO1.